 Learn how Databuddy and OpenWebAnalytics differ in their key features, development activity, technology stack and community adoption, so you can decide which of these web analytics is best for you.

-Both Databuddy and OpenWebAnalytics have their unique strengths and serve similar purposes effectively.
+OpenWebAnalytics appears to have several advantages over Databuddy, particularly in popularity and maturity.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: Databuddy uses Bash, Typescript, JSX, Next.js, Rust while OpenWebAnalytics leverages PHP.